sushantMoon/sl-paper-summaries/MIL-ASurveyOfProblemCharacteristicsAndApplications-2018-Carbonneau.md

 where $`f_c(x)`$ is a process that outputs 1 if $`x`$ belongs to concept $`c`$ and $`\theta_c`$ is the number of instances belonging to $`c`$ required to observe a positive bag.

 In this paper, the *collective assumption* designates all the assumptions in which more than one instance is needed to identify a positive bag.

+### 2.2.
+Tasks

+1. **Classification** : It can be done at two levels, bag and instance.
+Loss functions for both would be very different and performance of one method on bag classificaion is not representative for instance classification.
+2. **Regression** : It consists of assigning a real value to a bag (based on single instance or collective assumption or weighted average of multiple instances) or instance (based on which instance is the best fit or closest to the target concept)
+3. **Ranking** : The goal is not to obtain real valued label, but to compare tha magnitude of scores to perform sorting.
+It can be done on bag level or instance level.
+4. **Clustering** : This task consists in finding clusters or structure among the set of unlabeled bags or even among the instances within each bag.

+## 3. Studies on MIL